 Holidays in north Cyprus would not be complete without visiting the below restaurants and accommodation locations:

 The best way to describe this place is as follows - 'An all around solution to having REALLY good time in Cyprus”.
 Although it is called the Kaplica Bungalows, it is much more than that.
-It is a hotel/bungalow complex on the beach front with a purpose build beach
+It is a hotel/bungalow complex on the beach front with a purpose build beach bar and a separate restaurant.
+The restaurant has massive windows that slide open to give it an outdoor feel.

 What is awesome about this place is the location.
 Not because of the amazing beach and sea front but because of the food.
 Because of its location, it is close to popular fishing spots.
 The Kaplica Bungalows have dedicated fishing experts that bring in fresh fish EVERYDAY!
 This caused me problems because the meatballs were MOUTH WATETING so I ate both.